 Joe Luginbill – Chairman and CEO

 Joe founded the Luginbill Children’s Foundation in December of 2016.
 He brings compassion and vision to the organization and its mission.
 Joe serves as a member of the Eau Claire Board of Education, and has worked as a support professional with migrant families and for the Strengthening Families Program in Eau Claire County.
 In 2016, he was selected as a Social Good Fellow for UNA-USA.
 In addition to serving on the Board of Education, Joe is the Co-Chair of the Eau Claire Children’s Poverty Task Force and a member of the United Way Education Advisory Council.
 Luginbill is the youngest elected official in the history of Eau Claire County and a member of the National Young Elected Officials Network.
+Joe’s education includes North High School the University of Wisconsin-Eau Claire (current).
 As a caseworker, nonprofit leader, and elected official, Joe works to improve the lives of children and families in Wisconsin.

 Reverend Sandra McKinney – Interfaith Chaplain